rwsarmstrong/strongtrack/README.md

 **This tool is still at an early stage of development by a non-professional. v0.4 represents an early release of just the landmark training component although limited export of coefficients is possible with the instructions below.
 The resulting training files may continue to be usable in later versions but I cannot guarentee this.
 Apologies**

+# 0.5 Release Notes
+* Added GUI for opening video files and creating/loading training models.
+* Added ability to stream coefficients via the 'E' key (once training and keyposes set, see below)

 # Overview
 This a python based tool for finding coefficients for facial animation from RGB video.
 Coefficients can be exported as a numpy save file (for importing into Blender for example) but can also stream into Unreal Engine (or elsewhere) via OSC.